ppreshant/qPCR-analysis/notes_qPCR.md

 ## 21/1/22

-- Figured out that this is the only missing line and can be added in RDML-ninja software `<dye id="SYBR"/>`
+- Figured out that this is the only missing line for each dye, and can be added in RDML-ninja software `<dye id="SYBR"/>`
 [ ] Find out what setting is missing in quantstudio to get this automatically [ ] see if there is a commandline way to add this line (for all dyes) into the rdml file

-- Found new versions of quantstudio 1.5.2 and 2.6
+Found new versions of quantstudio 1.5.2 and 2.6
+- v1.5.2 output RDML has the same validation error as the older 1.5.0
-    - Tested v2.6 : Not writing description and type fields causing validation error
+- v2.6 : new validation error: Not writing `description` and `type`  fields under each target.
+Error : `Element dyeID is not defined in this scope`
-    - can't figure out if there is some field that need to be filled in the software..
+    - can't figure out if there is some field that need to be filled in the Quantstudio software that can add these fields in the exported RDML file

 ```
 <target id="flipped">